 History and FAQs about the Anglican Church:

-We are a body of Christian believers belonging to this new Mission Church of the Anglican Province in America.
+We are a body of Christian believers belonging to the Anglican Continuum.
 Our congregation was Founded in January of 2013 and is currently based in the Hendersonville/Asheville, NC area.

 What is an “Anglican”?